AldineXXI

 - Navigation Philosophy - How the framework shapes interface behavior

-- Contemplative Sigils - Visual technology enabled by the design foundation
+- The Vignette - Generated threshold objects enabled by the design foundation

 - Colophon - Broader philosophical context and influences

-The best typography is invisible—it serves meaning so well that readers forget they’re reading and simply think.
+The best typography is invisible – it serves meaning so well that readers forget they’re reading and simply think. ** – Aldus Manutius** (paraphrased)